Batman: The Adventures Continue: Season 2 (2021)

-"Court Fight" (Issues 1–2): Batman and Deadman investigate why the Court of Owls assassinated Mayor Hill of Gotham City.
+"Court Fight" (Issues 1–2): Batman and Deadman investigate why the Court of Owls assassinated Mayor Hamilton Hill of Gotham City.
 Zatanna gives Batman an amulet that allows him to interact with Deadman.
 Batman and Deadman discover that Mayor Hill faked his own death as part of a conspiracy so that the Court of Owls can control Gotham City again.

 "The Hunter or the Hunted" (Issue 3): Batgirl and Huntress both look for Jimmy "The Jazzman" Peake (who severely injured Commissioner James Gordon in the BTAS episode "I Am the Night").
 Peake played the piano while the Bertinelli family was being murdered, which is why Huntress wants to kill him.

 "The Muscle" (Issue 4): Batman tries to protect Detective Renee Montoya from someone called "the Muscle".
 Mob boss Rupert Thorne wants to get rid of Montoya because she's an honest cop who refuses to be bribed.
 This issue also previews the story arc in Issues 5–7.
-(Note: This issue has a printing error, with dialogue boxes shifted to the right and not matching the character/source location.
-Two of the dialogue boxes run off the page.)

-"Mayor Mayhem" (Issues 5–7): Former Mayor Emerson Mayfield returns to Gotham in a bid to return to public office.
+"Mayor Mayhem" (Issues 5–7): Former mayor Emerson Mayfield returns to Gotham in a bid to return to public office.
 Batman has his doubts about Mayfield's intentions.
 Barbara Gordon infiltrates Mayfield's campaign and discovers that he is working with the Mad Hatter.
 Clayface is also working for Mayfield.